 Look online for an interpretation of Angel's Egg and you'll find a fair few; read five and you'll be stuck with five different theories.
 The closest thing to a consensus appears to be that the film involves Oshii working through his difficult break with Christian belief: the egg the girl carries represents her faith, which the man destroys, thrusting her into crisis.
 And maybe that's sort of it, though I'm not convinced; it feels awfully on the nose and fails to account for a lot.
 At any rate, Angel's Egg is one of those works that leaves you with the impression that maybe one more watch would reveal its deeper mysteries.
 With all those water images, and the frequent scenes of very little happening, and the general obtuseness, I found myself reminded often of Tarkovsky's Stalker - and you don't generally go into pre-twentieth century anime expecting to be reminded of Tarkovsky.

 What else can one say?
-As befits an Oshii work, Angel's Egg looks terrific: I haven't much sympathy with Yoshitaka Amano's character designs, but the animation, backgrounds and sheer imagery are stunning.
+As befits an Oshii work, Angel's Egg looks terrific: I'm not wholly on side with Yoshitaka Amano's character designs, but the animation, backgrounds and sheer imagery are stunning.
 And again, this being Oshii, the discordant score is both nerve-jangling and haunting.
 But does that make Angel's Egg any good?
-This is animation first and foremost as art, and even if you're basically sympathetic to what it's doing, that's no guarantee you'll find yourself on its wavelength or sympathetic to its nebulous goals.
+This is animation first and foremost as art, and even if you're basically sympathetic to what it's doing, that's no guarantee you'll find yourself on its wavelength or aligned with its nebulous goals.
 For me, I was frustrated that it seemed to work only on levels of allegory and metaphor; its "actual" plot is basically a series of non-events.
 And the copies on YouTube are so rubbish that a lot of the background detail is obscured, which is fatal for something so packed with meaning; to my knowledge, the film was never legally released in English, which is maddening.
 I neither wholly loved nor hated Angel's Egg, but I'd certainly like to watch - or rather, perhaps, experience - it again.

 Armageddon, 1996, dir: Hyunse Lee